-- as a newly hired/rehired or newly eligible faculty or staff member, - after experiencing a qualifying job status change, - after experiencing a qualifying family status change, and - during Open Enrollment, usually in October with benefits effective January 1.
+- As a newly hired/rehired or newly eligible faculty or staff member; - After experiencing a qualifying job status change; - After experiencing a qualifying family status change; or - During Open Enrollment, usually in October, with benefits effective Jan.
+1.

 It is to your advantage to enroll in benefits as soon as you are eligible.
 However, if you are eligible, you may enroll at any time during the year in the following plans: